Aete/mobility_covid_airflow_pipeline/readme.md

 ## Data
 ![db diagram](./png.png)

-In the project, there are four tables: 'seoul_living_migration', 'covid19_daily_cases', 'covid19_vaccination', and 'apple_index'.
-The Main issue is that temporal information of 'seoul_living_migration' data consists of the month and day of the week, but the other datasets were based on daily information.
-In the project, I didn't aggregate the other tables by month because I still thought the day of the week could be important factor of urban mobility.

 ### Seoul Living Migration
 This table is the statistically deduced number of citizens' trips between neighborhoods by the hour, day of the week, sex, and trip category in each month.
 - base_month: month and year ex) 202202